japleengulati/phoneBook/README.md

 There should be some access control (e.g. API tokens).
 The API should support listing contacts, with sorting, and pagination.
 Creating, updating, and deleting records should be supported.

-The technical requirements
-The person setting the challenge will specify the expected language/runtime.
-You should persist data with the database of your choice.
-Use any frameworks you prefer.
-There should be tests included for the API, using whichever testing frameworks/libraries you prefer.